nixworks/public/news/2015/12/2/index.md

 ##### Japanese government
 ### [Hearings begin in the legal battle between the Japanese government and local officials in Okinawa over plans to move a U.S. military air base on the southern island.
 This fall, Okinawa Governor Takeshi Onaga revoked his predecessor's authorization for a US Marine Corps air base. ](/news/2015/12/2/hearings-begin-in-the-legal-battle-between-the-japanese-government-and-local-officials-in-okinawa-over-plans-to-move-a-u-s-military-air-bas.md)
-_Context: Takeshi Onaga, U.S. military air base, Okinawa, US Marine Corps air base, Japanese government_
+_Context: Okinawa, US Marine Corps air base, U.S. military air base, Japanese government, Takeshi Onaga_

 ##### Prime Minister
 ### [Thai Prime Minister Prayuth Chan-ocha orders officials to improve aviation safety standards after the U.S. Federal Aviation Administration (FAA) downgraded Thailand's safety ratings.
 The lower rating is for failure to tackle commercial aviation standards shortcomings found in an audit this year.
 The European Aviation Safety Agency is due to announce the results of its own audit later in December. ](/news/2015/12/2/thai-prime-minister-prayuth-chan-ocha-orders-officials-to-improve-aviation-safety-standards-after-the-u-s-federal-aviation-administration.md)
-_Context: Prime Minister, aviation safety, American, Thailand, Prayuth Chan-ocha, European Aviation Safety Agency, Federal Aviation Administration_
+_Context: aviation safety, Prime Minister, Thailand, European Aviation Safety Agency, Federal Aviation Administration, Prayuth Chan-ocha, American_

 ##### Enlargement of NATO
 ### [NATO Secretary General Jens Stoltenberg announces the invitation sent to Montenegro to join the military alliance, 16 years after the country, as part of the Federal Republic of Yugoslavia, was bombed by the alliance in the Kosovo War.
 Montenegro's accession would result in "retaliatory actions", according to a spokesman for Russian President Vladimir Putin. ](/news/2015/12/2/nato-secretary-general-jens-stoltenberg-announces-the-invitation-sent-to-montenegro-to-join-the-military-alliance-16-years-after-the-countr.md)